Exceptional level of private access to spectacular palaces, villas & collections

 - We begin our first day as the guests of a noble family visiting their private sixteenth century Palazzo, built by Giacamo della Porta and Carlo Maderno and which contains excellent interiors together with an important collection of remarkable Florentine paintings.
 The owner, whose family have lived here since the seventeenth century, will be our guide.
 We continue to nearby San Luigi dei Francesi to see the famous Contarelli Chapel with the cycle of paintings by Caravaggio devoted to the life of St Matthew.
 We cross the Tiber into Trastevere for a group lunch after which we visit privately the exquisite Villa Farnesina.
 Built for Agostino Chigi, the rich papal banker and treasurer, it contains some of the finest frescoes of the High Renaissance by Raphael and his contemporaries.
-Following our visit, we cross the Ponte Sisto on foot and conclude the day with a late afternoon private visit to the most magnificent renaissance palace in Rome, Palazzo Farnese.
-This was begun by Pope Paul III and involved several architects, including Michelangelo.
-Its glory is the most important and splendid frescoed secular reception room in Italy, the famous Galleria, carried out by Annibale Carracci and his team from Bologna.
-The palace is now the French Embassy and is normally difficult to visit.
-Following a busy day of private visits, we return to our hotel where the evening will be free.
+We return to our hotel where the evening will be free.

-- We spend this morning visiting two important private villas situated in the Ludovisi and Salaria districts of Rome.
-We begin at Villa Ludovisi-Boncompagni, where a member of the family will host our private visit.
-The small villa contains celebrated frescoes, notably Guercino’s Aurora and, a true rarity, the only ceiling fresco ever painted by Caravaggio.
-Following a short break, by special arrangement we continue to one of the truly great Roman villas, a veritable ‘temple’ to the Grand Tour where we shall see some notable works of art and arguably one the world’s foremost collections of antiquities still in private hands.
-Very much not open, the owners have asked for further details not to be published.
+- The sixteenth century Villa Medici enjoys a spectacular position, looking out from its hilltop towards the Vatican.
+Now the French Academy in Rome, both the villa and the many delightful follies within its walled gardens are of great interest.
+Nearby, we shall also visit Villa Ludovisi-Boncompagni, where the current Princess of the family will host our private visit.
+The villa contains celebrated frescoes, notably Guercino’s Aurora and the only ceiling fresco in oil ever painted by Caravaggio.
 We continue to the Spanish Steps area where you will have time for lunch, not included.
 It is likely there will be no formal visits this afternoon and the remainder of the afternoon and evening should be free for private explorations.

 - We drive up to the exclusive Aventine Hill for a private visit to see the Villa of the Knights of Malta, where we visit the remarkable Church designed by Piranesi and the surrounding gardens.
 After coffee we drive on to the Janiculum Hill to visit San Pietro in Montorio where in the cloister Bramante designed the first building of the Roman High Renaissance, the remarkable Tempietto.
 We end the morning with a private visit to the Villa Lante al Gianicolo, with perhaps the finest balcony view looking down on the city?
 We return to the centre for lunch (not included) and some free time for private explorations.
 Later in the afternoon, we regroup for our private evening visit to The Vatican Museums to see the Sistine Chapel and other highlights of the papal collections including Raphael’s Stanze after which we have a final group dinner.